 B&B La Maison Del Borgo Antico offers modern rooms with a roof terrace that looks straight onto the Bari Cathedral & is stunning, very close to Castello Svevo Castle and Bari Harbour, where you can catch ferries to Croatia and Greece.
 Other attractions nearby including Basilica San Nicola, Mercantile Square, Ferrarese Square, Teatro Margherita, Petruzzelli Theatre, and University of Bari.

-Hotel Boston is just 5-minute walk from Bari’s historic centre and St Nicholas’s Cathedral.
-It is also close to shopping area of Via Sparano, Bari Centrale Train Station and the beautiful promenade just 3 minute walk away.
+Hotel Boston is just a 5-minute walk from Bari’s historic center and St Nicholas’s Cathedral.
+It is also close to the shopping area of Via Sparano, Bari Centrale Train Station and the beautiful promenade just 3 minutes walk away.
 Beaches nearby are Pane e Pomodoro Beach and Lido San Francesco Beach.

 3. Porto (The Harbour), a port serving Bari

-Porto Bari is located to the west of our previous two destinations and centers around a stunning harbour and marina, surrounded by a number of pleasant bars, shops, and restaurants.
+Porto Bari is located to the west of our previous two destinations and centers around a stunning harbor and marina, surrounded by a number of pleasant bars, shops, and restaurants.